python1215/PIU-mobile-app/replit.md

 - July 07, 2025.
 Converted from PostgreSQL to SQLite database for better portability and simplified deployment
 - July 08, 2025.
 Successfully inserted 171 KPI monitoring records into KPI_For_Contract table
 - July 08, 2025.
 Added comprehensive project data with 10 major projects including funding amounts, timelines, and currency information
+- July 08, 2025.
+Updated monitoring types with proper descriptions: Environmental and Social, procurement, Technical, and Financial

 ## User Preferences